New!

 On Demand Webinar

 SLPs are increasingly involved in the care of patients with head and neck cancer.
 While preventative dysphagia services are accepted as standard of care, many clinicians don't have the background in this population to determine how to best evaluate and treat patients prior to radiation.
-This on demand webinar (available beginning December 16, 2022) covers what clinicians need to know to provide prehabilitative care-from justification to assessment to treatment to working within the multidisciplinary cancer care team.
+This on demand webinar covers what clinicians need to know to provide prehabilitative care-from justification to assessment to treatment to working within the multidisciplinary cancer care team.

 Format(s):